SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

    <#characters#>
    """

-..
-All of the special characters for a string literal are allowed.

-..
-There's no newline at the start after the opening quotes or at the end before the closing quotes.
+The carriage return or line feed after the ``"""`` that begins the multiline string literal is not part of the string.
+The carriage return or line feed before the ``"""``` that ends the literal is also not part of the string.

-..
-To make a multiline string that starts or ends with a blank line, skip a line inside the quotes.
-These are the same:
+To make a multiline string literal that begins or ends with a blank line, write a blank line as the first or last line.
+For example:

+.. testcode:: multiline-string-literal

-   "\nblank line before and after\n"
+   -> "\nblank line before and after\n"

-   """
+   -> """

       blank line before and after

       """

+A multiline string literal can be indented;
+spaces and tabs that are part of that indentation are not part of the string.
+The ``"""`` that ends the literal determines the indentation:
+Every line in the literal must begin with the same whitespace characters that appear before the ``"""`` terminator.
+The following string literals are equivalent:

+.. testcode:: multiline-string-literal

+   -> let x = "first line\nsecond line"
+   -> let x = """
+              first line
+              second line
+              """

+All of the escape sequences for a string literal are also allowed in a multiline string literal.
+Line endings in a multiline string literal are normalized.
+Even if your source file has a mix of carriage returns and line feeds, all of the line endings in the string will be the same.

 ..
-The indentation of the lines must match the closing """.
-   Its indentation tells Swift how much leading whitespace to strip.

-..
-Line endings are normalized (XXX: To what?)
-   Even if your source file has a mix of CR/LF, all of the line endings in the string will be the same.
+XXX TR: Normalized to what?

 The value of an expression can be inserted into a string literal by placing the expression in parentheses after a backslash (``\``).